SwarnenduDasKW/Country-Capital-Flag/README.md

 ## Git commands

-git init
+> git init
-git add .
+> git add .
-git commit -m "first commit"
+> git commit -m "first commit"
-git remote add origin https://github.com/SwarnenduDasKW/Country-Capital-Flag.git git push -u origin master
+> git remote add origin https://github.com/SwarnenduDasKW/Country-Capital-Flag.git
+> git push -u origin master

 ## To do items

-The Navbar disappears on scrolling - It's not hapenning now.
+- [ ] The Navbar disappears on scrolling - It's not hapenning now.
+This happens when the application is left open on localhost for long hours.
+Maybe because of network connection drop.
-Remove the "Check Answer" and Score.
-Replace that by Submit button.
-A report will popup showing user's selection and correct answer and score.
-When the countries are loading show "Loading..." not "No data found"
+- [ ] When the countries are loading show "Loading..." not "No data found"
+- [ ] Set the timer when a user start the quiz
+- [ ] Change the opacity of the previous and next buttons when they reach beginning or end of the question set
+- [ ] Once the report is closed take the user back to the Quiz level page

 ## Defects

-1. Faulty scoring system.
+- [x] Faulty scoring system.
-2. In the country capital quiz duplicate answer is shown.
+- [x] In the country capital quiz duplicate answer is shown.
 This is because Country Niue and Jamica have the same capital name Kingston.

 ## Done